jsejcksn/speed-convert/README.md

 # speed-convert

-Converts between different units of speed
+A JavaScript library for converting between different units of speed